Protesting the Northern Corridor Highway

 Filing a Protest

-BLM will release the Northern Corridor Highway Final Environmental Impact Statement (FEIS) on November 13, 2020.
+BLM released the Northern Corridor Highway Final Environmental Impact Statement (FEIS) on November 13, 2020.
 The FEIS includes proposed amendments to the Red Cliffs National Conservation Area (NCA) Resource Management Plan (RMP) that would be necessary to accommodate the Northern Corridor Highway.
 As a homeowner, or other stakeholder, you can protest these plan amendments.

 Release of the FEIS initiates a 30-day protest period for any person who previously participated in the planning process (during scoping and/or the draft EIS) and has an interest that is (or may be) adversely affected by the proposed plan which includes the following changes: